JvanKatwijk/qt-dab/README.md

 service is or was active.
 Data from the EPG service is stored, and the timetable is an interpretation of that data.

-Below the **timeTable** button the static (meta)data of the selected autioservice is shown.
+Below the **timeTable** button the static (meta)data of the selected audioservice is shown.

 The three progress bars (quality indicators) for DAB+ give success rates of resp. detecting a DAB+ frame, the RS error repair and the AAC decoding.
 (For "old" DAB transmissions only a single quality indicator appears).

 Below the progress bars the *rsCorrections/100* indicator shows how the amount of corrections that was made by the Reed-Solomon detector in the last 100 AAC frames (only used for DAB+ services).
-Of course, the parity bits used by the RS decoding may contain bit errors themselves, which mot likely lead to CRC errors, the second indicator shows the amount of CRC errors detected after thecorrection by the RS decoding.
+Of course, the parity bits used by the RS decoding may contain bit errors themselves, which mot likely lead to CRC errors, the second indicator shows the amount of CRC errors detected after the correction by the RS decoding.

 The third indicator tells the percentage of the AAC (or MP2) data that was found to be OK.